LeoPBgit/Pikzilla-Racing/README.md

 - **Spacing System**:
   - Based on a 4px grid
   - Section vertical padding: 120px top and bottom for main content sections
-  - Footer spacing: 150px spacing before the footer on all pages
+  - Footer spacing: No additional spacing before the footer
   - Title-to-paragraph spacing: 20px between section titles and paragraphs
   - Paragraph-to-button spacing: 20px between paragraphs and buttons
   - Border-to-heading spacing: 40px spacing below the border.svg vector in the welcome section